-Arabian horses show strength as the horse industry struggles in Santa Ynez Valley | News Channel 3-12
+Arabian Horses Show Strength as The Horse Industry Struggles in Santa Ynez Valley | News Channel 3-12

 This season, she’s making sure the next generation is born.

 “It’s a very important time.
-It’s the time that well.
-It’s the time where we get the next generation of horses … like this mare right here is six generations of our breeding … so she goes back all the way to our foundation that my parents bought in 1970," said Merz.
+It’s the time where we get the next generation of horses… like this mare right here is six generations of our breeding… so she goes back all the way to our foundation that my parents bought in 1970," said Merz.

 Over the years, Om el Arabians has raised hundreds of international champion horses, and is one of the most respected.

-It's an industry where Santa Ynez Valley was once one of the largest horse breeding regions in the world, with a population of more than 20,000 horses.
+It's an industry where Santa Ynez Valley once dominated.
+Once one of the largest horse breeding regions in the world, with a population of more than 20,000 horses.

 But as time passed, that momentum took a turn.

-“In the 80s, the horse business was very diverse very large.
-There’s a lot of people in it … in the Santa Ynez here, are about 200 Arabian breeding farms.
+“In the 80s, the horse business was very diverse, very large.
+There were a lot of people in it… in the Santa Ynez here, about 200 Arabian breeding farms.
 Today, 40 years later, there’s less than a dozen," said horse rancher Bob Sweeney of Santa Ynez Valley Horseback Riding.

 Foaling season begins early in the year, as mares end their long 11-month gestation, when their new babies hit the ground.